xperimex/xperimex.github.io/_posts/2021-06-17-generating-functions.md

 $\large{f_n = \frac{\phi^n-\varphi^n}{\sqrt{5}}}$
 </center>

-Just like that, we've found a formula for the nth Fibonacci number!
+Just like that, we've found a formula for the nth Fibonacci number (this is known as [Binet's formula](https://artofproblemsolving.com/wiki/index.php/Binet%27s_Formula))!
 This is only a _sliver_ of the power of generating functions: being able to turn a recurrence relation into a closed form solution, barely even interacting with the sequence at all!

 Now, let's try a different type of problem generating functions can help us out with.